 Holds can be temporarily suspended using My Account.
 This is useful if you are unable to pick up your item (because you are going on vacation, for example) and do not want to lose your place on the wait list.

-The date your items are due is found on your checkout receipt.
-If you miss your due date, you will be charged the following late fees per day until they are returned:
+The date your items are due is found on your checkout list or in your online account.
+If you are late returning your items you will be charged the following fees per day until they are returned:

 Young Adult materials:

 You will receive overdue notifications by phone, e-mail, or postal mail.
 Overdue payments can be made at any Library, by phone or online.
 If you have $10.00 or more in overdue fees, you will not be able to borrow or place holds on Library items until the fees are paid.